Azurba/Wheelix_FrontEnd/README.md

 ## About

-WHeelix is a fully functional car rental website.
+Wheelix is a fully functional car rental website.
 Its dynamic nature incorporates various technologies to provide users with a seamless rental experience.

 Wheelix has two application layers: 1) ASP.NET API layer that efficiently communicates with the Microsoft SQL Server database and 2) the Angular front-end layer.
 This powerful combination enables the application to deliver real-time data and interactions to our users.

 When you land on the home page, the application utilizes the IP Stack API (https://ipstack.com/) to determine the user's GEO location based on its current IP address.
-This feature allows us to personalize user experience by showing you the nearest Wheelix store locations for easy pick-up and return of the chosen vehicle.
+This feature allows us to personalize the user experience by showing you the nearest Wheelix store locations for easy pick-up and return of the chosen vehicle.

 Upon selecting your preferred pick-up date, return date, age, and location, the application uses the provided information to display the closest Wheelix store on a Leaflet map.
 Additionally, you will find convenient cards referencing each location on the map.
 You can either select a location directly or view it on the map.